grrrwaaa/courses/film6246/unreal.md

 The next tool along controls move snapping (enable, grid size, etc.) This is followed by the rotation snapping options, and then the scale snapping options.
 Snap to grid is useful for creating buildings -- making sure there are no gaps between walls!

 Position, rotation & scale can also be modified from the object's details panel.
-Remember, Unreal measures in centimeters.
+Remember, Unreal measures in centimeters, and the Z axis is up.

 "alt drag" to make a copy of an actor.

+"ctrl g" to group, "shift g" to ungroup.

+"g" - toggle 'game view', which hides all the additional viewport visualizations that are not viewable in the game itself.

 ## Content browser